TituxDev/NeuroTIC/README.md

 - 🪪 Keep modifications to this code open if redistributed
 - 🧾 Don’t remove the author’s name
 - 🤝 If you're making profit, consider contacting the author — fair is fair

+### 🛠️ About the helper scripts

+*All `.sh` and `Makefile` scripts in this repository are provided as helper tools.*
+*They're not part of the NeuroTIC core library and are completely free to reuse or adapt — no license required, just give credit if you feel like it.*

 ## 👤 Author